 When the material and immaterial compensation amounts determined by the court and the decisions rendered by other specialized courts in similar disputes recently, are examined, it is noteworthy that there is no consistency between these decisions.
-In a case filed by a company employee whose photograph was used in an unauthorized advertisement, the Istanbul Civil Court of Intellectual and Industrial Rights, requested from the Casting Agencies Association to determine the fair market value, and it was determined as 2,500-TRY for catalog use, 1,250-TRY for use in social media and 1,250 in 20191.
-In another decision, the amount of compensation to be paid to the child in the team in the promotion of the football school could not be qualified as a professional shooting by the expert committee, and it was evaluated that the budget of such daily shootings was around 600-TRY in the market2.
-On the other hand, this cost for images published without permission of a well-known person was evaluated as 20,000 TRY in 20183.
+In a case filed by a company employee whose photograph was used in an unauthorized advertisement, the Istanbul Civil Court of Intellectual and Industrial Rights, requested from the Casting Agencies Association to determine the fair market value, and it was determined as 2,500-TRY for catalog use, 1,250-TRY for use in social media and 1,250 TRY for the use of newspaper advertisements, in 2019[1].
+In another decision, the amount of compensation to be paid to the child in the team in the promotion of the football school could not be qualified as a professional shooting by the expert committee, and it was evaluated that the budget of such daily shootings was around 600-TRY in the market[2].
+On the other hand, this cost for images published without permission of a well-known person was evaluated as 20,000 TRY in 2018[3].
 Accordingly, the recognition of the person whose unauthorized image is included and the media in which the images are published are important criteria when evaluating material compensation.